Valentine's Day gift ideas that show your love

 Date Night Bucket List ($18; uncommongoods.com)

-Reinvigorate your date nights with this game that is chock full of inspo.
-Sample ideas include grabbing blankets for a night of stargazing outside or attending a lecture at a local museum.
+Sample date ideas in this game include grabbing blankets for a night of stargazing outside or attending a lecture at a local museum.
 Once you've completed one of the suggestions, write the date on the back of the stick and keep it as a memento.

 _______________________________________________________________________________